 Heads of Service should also confirm the robustness of the budgets.
 Officers in all Services have been actively involved in preparing the budgets with the accountants.
-SMT members agreed the base budget and all service managers will be asked to sign off their final budgets to confirm acceptance of the final decisions by members on the budgets they are responsible for.
+SMT members agreed the base budget.

 In preparing the Budget, in view of the tight financial climate facing the Council along with the whole of the public sector, many budgets have again not been increased for inflation.
-In addition, budgets for supplies and services that are not subject to contractual inflation increases have been reduced by over the last four years.
+In addition, budgets for supplies and services that are not subject to contractual inflation increases have been reduced by the last five years.
 With continuing improved procurement and management of contracts, better value for money should be able to be obtained from budgets.
 The Council is therefore committed to maintaining the procurement support that it is able to provide to budget managers.
 The Council does continue to hold a specific inflation provision where it is not possible to contain expenditure within budgets.
 To date these reductions in budget have not had any material impact upon services, as budget managers have managed to accommodate these budget reductions.